TOM ADAMS. PETER BLAKE. BERNARD COHEN.

 on various publishing projects with HarperCollins and exhibits regularly.

 Wright was among those who fostered the modern spirit in Britain, working alongside architects, and refusing any simple split between art and design.
-He was always much concerned with text and language.
+He was always concerned with text and language.
 Among his exceptional work is the lettering that he made for modern buildings, often managing both a specific design and an alphabet that could be applied more generally.

 40 - 41